Facts about Slovenia

 Slovenia has a population of approximately 2 million citizen.

-Slovenia is a democratic republic founded on the principle of the separation of powers of the legislative, executive and judicial branches of authority.
+Its capital city is Ljubljana, the venue of the Conference, Slovenia is a democratic republic founded on the principle of the separation of powers of the legislative, executive and judicial branches of authority.

 The President of the Republic of Slovenia Borut Pahor is the Honorary President of the 40th World Scout Conference.

 Slovenia has been a member of the European Union since 1 May 2004 and a member of NATO since 7 April 2004.
 It is also a member of many other international organisations.